5 PUPPIES

 Share This Lab:

-Background: Lake County shelter took in these six Lab mix puppies a few days ago: two males and four females.
+Background: The Lake County shelter recently took in these puppies...
 They allegedly came from some backyard breeder up in the mountains -- NFI.
 Good grief!
-They are now in a temp foster home in Grass Valley, but we need to split them up and move them to new fosters soonest.
+They are now in our foster homes and ready for adoption.
+Three females (Rosie, Maggie, and Sadie) and two males (Chance and Tahoe).

 Adopting a young puppy is much like having a newborn baby in the home: very demanding for care and attention, can't be left alone much, cries a lot -- especially at night when you want to sleep.
 Eat, poop/pee, play, sleep... repeat, repeat, repeat.
 Puppy-raising is also filled with joy and fun.
 Young puppies have sharp teeth and tend to go for human toes and arms when available.
 Young puppies quickly grow up and become big rowdy juveniles that need lots of exercise and structure and patience from their humans.